Find Grad Schools

 Education Levels of Religion Majors

-In 2020-2021, 212 earned their doctor's degree in religion.
+During the most recent year for which data is available, 211 people earned their doctor's degree in religion.
 This earns it the #81 spot on the list of the most popular doctor's degree programs in the nation.

 The following table shows the number of diplomas awarded in religion at each degree level.